vuestorefront/storefront-ui/apps/docs/components/components/productcard.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
----
-# ProductCard

-The product card component contains the most relevant data about the product.
+description: The product card component contains the most relevant data about the product.
 The most popular are the product's snapshot, name and price.
 It also includes a direct add to cart button and reviews component.
-In order to customize image you can use slot for image or add VsfProductCardImage component with added attributes.
 The component can be displayed in vertical and horizontal variant.
+---
+# ProductCard

+{{ $frontmatter.description }}

 <Generate style="height:900px" />

+## Notes

+ In order to customize image you can use slot for image or add VsfProductCardImage component with added attributes.

 ## Props